-There are several different methods under the FLSA for an employee to recover unpaid wages; each method has different remedies.
+There are several different methods under the Fair Labor Standards Act (FLSA) for an employee to recover unpaid wages; each method has different remedies.

-The Wage-Hour division of DOL may supervise payment of back wages.
+The Wage-Hour Division of DOL may supervise the payment of back wages.

 The Secretary of Labor may bring suit for back wages and an additional penalty, called “liquidated damages,” which can be equal to the back pay award (essentially doubling the damages) if an employer willfully violated the statute.